bvladoiu/prisma-editor/tasks.md

 Refactored Home.kt in the prisma.editor.ui.pages package to follow the component pattern used by other UI components.
 Implemented Home as a class that extends HTMLElement with a create() method that aggregates other components.
 Used the composite pattern where the Home component's create() method calls create() on child components (Hero, Section, Footer, etc.).
 This standardizes the architecture across the application and improves maintainability.

 ## Refactor UI components to use kotlinx.html - 06/17/2025
-Refactored all components in the prisma.editor.ui.component package to match the Expertise component pattern using kotlinx.html APIs.
+Refactored all components in the prisma.editor.component package to match the Expertise component pattern using kotlinx.html APIs.
 Converted Footer, Hero, KeywordStrip, NavigationMenu, Pitch, Section, Page, and Updates components from FlowContent extension functions to classes extending HTMLElement with create() methods.
 This standardizes the component architecture across the application, making it more consistent and maintainable.

 ## Create Main stylesheet aggregator - 05/07/2025
 Created a Main.kt file in the styles package that aggregates all styles from the styles package into a single stylesheet.
 The Main object provides two main functions: initialize() to create a stylesheet and add all styles to it, and exportStylesheet() to export the stylesheet as a CSS string that can be downloaded.
 Updated HeroStyles.kt to include container and button styles that were previously hardcoded in the Hero component.
 This prepares the application for a future export button functionality that will allow users to download the aggregated stylesheet.